 Pricing and Special Offers

-The second package OverPlay offers is a stand-alone SmartDNS service.
-This is shown in the image above on the right.
+The first package OverPlay offers is a stand-alone SmartDNS service.
 If you are sure that you do not need encryption, have price concerns, and only want to unblock geo-restricted content from other places in the world, then stand-alone SmartDNS is an excellent alternative for you.
-It has pricing plans of $3.71 a month, $10.46 for three months, $20.21 for 6 months, and $37.46 for 12 months.
-This means you can have access to the OverPlay SmartDNS service from just $3.12 a month.
-This is a total savings of over 37% off the regular monthly SmartDNS price.
-Again, we recommend that you sign up for the yearly plan to save the most money.
+It has pricing plans of $4.95 a month and $49.95 for 12 months.
+This means you can have access to the OverPlay SmartDNS service from just $4.16 a month.
+This is a total savings of over 15% off the regular monthly SmartDNS price.

 - Free custom VPN Software for Windows and Mac OS X